segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 > info ""
 > EU workspace regions are currently in beta.
 If you would like to learn more about the beta, please contact your account manager.

 BigQuery does not require whitelisting an IP address.
-To learn how to set up BigQuery, check out our [set up guide](/docs/connections/storage/catalog/bigquery/#getting-started)
+To learn how to set up BigQuery, check out Segment's BigQuery [set up guide](/docs/connections/storage/catalog/bigquery/#getting-started)

 ## Will Segment sync my historical data?

-We will automatically load up to 2 months of your historical data when you connect a warehouse.
+Segment will automatically load up to two months of your historical data when you connect a warehouse.

 For full historical backfills you'll need to be a Segment Business plan customer.
 If you'd like to learn more about our Business plan and all the features that come with it, [check out our pricing page](https://segment.com/pricing).